generalkeno-b/cross_lingual_alignment/README.md

 ### Experimenting with Larger Training Corpus

 Next, I augmented the NLLB dataset with the **CCMatrix bilingual dataset**.
-However, the additional data resulted in decreased precision scores:
+However, the additional data resulted in decreased precision scores.

 This may have been due to the lower quality of the CCMatrix dataset or other factors yet to be identified.